Using this edition

 Please note: fractions of manors and advowson are treated as distinct place types.
 To find all references to advowsons/manors, check "manor/advowson (fraction of)" as well as "manor/advowson"

-These indexes were generated directly from the indexes to the printed volumes.
+These indexes were generated directly from the indexes to the printed volumes or from the marked-up text.
 They may contain minor errors or omissions.
 Please bring these to our attention!

 This provides the text of an inquisition or group of inquisitions associated with a single tenant in chief.